KEWE (AM)

-KEWE (1240 AM) is a radio station licensed to the city of Kahului, Hawaii.
-It has a format called The Spirit 1240 AM/95.5 FM and is owned by Visionary Related Entertainment 11, Inc.
+KEWE (1240 kHz, "Wowie 97.9") is an AM radio station licensed to the city of Kahului, Hawaii.
+Owned by Akamai Broadcasting, it carries an oldies format.

+History

 Its first license was granted by the FCC on February 10, 2015.
 New 5,000 watt AM radio stations are unusual in 2015; frequencies on the AM band are scarce.

+The station previously carried a Hawaiian music format as The Spirit.
+In 2024, Visionary Related Entertainment sold all of its Maui stations to Akamai Broadcasting.
+On December 9, 2024, the station flipped to oldies as Wowie 97.9.